-Dr. Molla holds a B.Th. from the Mekane Yesus Seminary, Addis Ababa, Ethiopia, 2005; an M.A in Children, Youth, and Family Ministry from Luther Seminary, Saint Paul, MN, 2013; a Master of Theology from Western Theological Seminary, Holland, MI, 2015; and a Ph.D. in Religion from the University of Denver and Iliff School of Theology, Denver, CO, 2021.
+Dr. Molla holds a B.Th. from the Mekane Yesus Seminary, Addis Ababa, Ethiopia, 2005; an M.A. in Children, Youth, and Family Ministry from Luther Seminary, Saint Paul, MN, 2013; a Master of Theology from Western Theological Seminary, Holland, MI, 2015; and a Ph.D. in Religion from the University of Denver and Iliff School of Theology, Denver, CO, 2021.

 Dr. Molla has intercultural, interdenominational, intercontinental, and interdisciplinary ministerial, academic, and teaching expertise and experiences.
 Dr. Molla received the Outstanding Th.M.
 Thesis Award from the Western Theological Seminary in 2015; the Inclusive Excellence Scholarship from the University of Denver for the 2016-2017 and 2017-2018 academic years; the Outstanding Research and Writing Award from the University of Denver and the Iliff School of Theology Joint Doctoral Program in 2018; and the Larry Kent Graham Pastoral Care Award in 2019 from the Iliff School of Theology in 2019.

-Recent peer-reviewed articles include: “De-Colonizing Identity Politics Through Subjective In-Betweenness” in The New Polis, 1 (Fall 2022): 167-185; “From Holistic Theology to In-Between Theology: The Ethiopian Evangelical Church Mekane Yesus” in the Journal for Cultural and Religious Theory, 21 (Spring 2022): 202-219; Molla, Rode.
-“Reframing the Adwa Victory as a Decolonizing Praxis: Discourse Around Colonization in the Ethiopian Context” Journal of Culture and Religious Theory 19, no. 2 (Spring 2020): 452-462; and “Pastoral Care in the Living Web for At-Risk Children in Ethiopia” in The Journal of Pastoral Theology Volume 28, Issue 3 (2018):189-102.
-Molla, Rode and Conner, Benjamin T. “Beyond the Limitations of Applying Western Youth Ministry Thought to an Ethiopian Context.”
+Recent peer-reviewed articles include: “Children’s Experiences Matter: An Interdisciplinary Approach” in the Journal of Religious Education (March 2023); “Decolonizing Identity Politics Through Subjective In-Betweenness” in The New Polis, 1 (Fall 2022): 167-185; “From Holistic Theology to In-Between Theology: The Ethiopian Evangelical Church Mekane Yesus” in the Journal for Cultural and Religious Theory, 21 (Spring 2022): 202-219; Molla, Rode; “Reframing the Adwa Victory as a Decolonizing Praxis: Discourse Around Colonization in the Ethiopian Context,” Journal of Culture and Religious Theory 19, no. 2 (Spring 2020): 452-462; “Pastoral Care in the Living Web for At-Risk Children in Ethiopia” in The Journal of Pastoral Theology Volume 28, Issue 3 (2018):189-102.
+Molla, Rode and Conner, Benjamin T.; and “Beyond the Limitations of Applying Western Youth Ministry Thought to an Ethiopian Context.”
 Journal of Youth Ministry 16, no. 3 (Fall, 2018): 48-64.